-Our region is supported by an innovative and sustainable economy. • Policies, plans and information help identify opportunities for economic development and potential hazards and constraints affecting such opportunities. • Resource information identifies opportunities for economic development in the use and development of resources of benefit to current and future generations, and potential hazards and constraints affecting such opportunities. • Resource consents can facilitate economic development opportunities and compliance monitoring can ensure fair and equal opportunities for all. • We encourage people to adopt best practice in relation to their use of resources such as land, water, air, and the coast.

-An appropriate policy framework that effectively promotes the sustainable management of the District's natural and physical resources by: identifying and responding to resource management policy issues; and providing a sound and appropriate policy planning framework that will protect and enhance our unique environment and promote healthy and safe communities.
+OUR LEVELS OF SERVICE AND HOW WE MEASURE PROGRESS LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE An appropriate policy framework that effectively promotes the sustainable management of the District's natural and physical resources by: identifying and responding to resource management policy issues; and providing a sound and appropriate policy planning framework that will protect and enhance our unique environment and promote healthy and safe communities.
 At least 70% of respondents are fairly or very satisfied with Council's resource management policy and planning work, as measured via the annual resident's survey.
+(Target: 70%.)
 Residents' Survey results for 2018 show 51% of residents are fairly satisfied or very satisfied with environmental planning and policy and 32% are not very satisfied.

-The main reasons residents are not very satisfied with environmental planning and policy are:

-- · issues with dams, - · housing developments/too many subdivisions, and - pollution of rivers/streams/poor water quality

-These are all highly contentious issues that are currently being worked through.
-In the case of housing and water quality there are some strong tensions between community expectations and national policy directives from central government that are likely to be contributing to lower levels of satisfaction.

-These results compare with 59% satisfied or very satisfied in 2016/2017 and 23% not very satisfied.

-See Figure 8 Satisfaction with Council's Environmental Policy and Planning Work on page 56.

-Monitoring of environmental trends and conditions and reporting systems that protect and inform the community about environmental conditions, changes and risks.

-Council meets the Air Quality National Environmental Standard (NES) by 2020 (i.e. no more than one day per year when air quality is

-$> 50 \mu g/m3 PM10$).
+The main reasons residents are not very satisfied with environmental planning and policy and 32% are not very satisfied.
+The main reasons residents are not very satisfied with environmental planning and policy and 22% are not very satisfied.
+The main reasons residents are not very satisfied with environmental planning and policy and 22% are not very satisfied.
+The main reasons residents are not very satisfied such environmental planning and policy and 20% are not very satisfied or very satisfied or very satisfied in 2016/2017 and 23% not very satisfied or very satisfied in 2016/2017 and 23% not very satisfied or planets for the four set of satisfied in 2016/2017 and 23% not very satisfied or planets for the four set of satisfied in 2016/2017 and 23% not very satisfied or planets for the four set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied set of satisfied in 2016/2017 and 23% not very satisfied set of satisfied s Monitoring of environmental trends and conditions and reporting systems that protect and inform the community about environmental conditions, changes and risks.
+Council meets the Air Quality National Environmental Standard (NES) by 2020 (i.e. no more than one day per year when air quality is > 50 μg/m3 PM10).
 (Target: Number of exceedances of the Air Quality National Environmental Standard is no more than three.)
 Initial indications were that we breached our target of no more than three exceedances, by having a fourth apparent breach over the 2017 winter period.
 This was reported to Council at the 9 November 2017 meeting.
 However following an external audit of the calibration data used, it was found that there were in effect only two exceedances of the trigger level.
 This was communicated to Council at their 14 June 2018 meeting and picked up by the local media.
 This compares with five exceedances in the 2016 winter period.

-See Figure 9 Number of Exceedances & 2nd Highest 24 HR PM10 for Richmond Central on page 56.
+See Figure 9 Number of Exceedances & 2 nd Highest

+24 HR PM10 for Richmond Central on page 58.